jwen307/mri_cnf/README.md

 All models will be saved in the logging folder specified in [variables.py](variables.py)

+Some pretrained models can be downloaded from [here](https://drive.google.com/drive/folders/1fhhdBS6LnOYvqmpAPkAovdr2gxZombKu?usp=sharing).
+Note: These models were retrained with the new, cleaned code found in this repo.
+Metrics are similar to those reported in the paper, but may vary slightly.
 ## Evaluation
 To get the evaluation metrics like PSNR, SSIM, FID, and cFID, run the following command
 ```